By Joe Herrera, Founder of 915 Home Buyers — updated August 20, 2026

 Title problems can also show up.
 Unpaid taxes, old liens, missing heirs, or unclear ownership records can turn a simple sale into a longer process.
 If the deceased refinanced, inherited the house themselves, or made informal agreements that were never recorded, the title work may need extra attention.

-Then there is the emotional side.
+Then there’s the emotional side.
 Clearing out a parent’s or grandparent’s home is hard.
 People often underestimate how long it takes to sort personal property, documents, furniture, and keepsakes.
 Even if everyone agrees to sell, getting the house ready can feel overwhelming.

 No. In Texas, a probate property can be sold as-is if the buyer is willing to purchase it that way.